OMX

 Example

-Minimal HTTP gateway that fires on session end and user questions:
+Minimal HTTP gateway configuration that fires on session end and user questions:

 {